 James Earl Carter, Jr., 39th president of the United States, … brought about change, compassion, and a belief that a government is only as good as its people.

 + Junior Ranger Capitalize when referring to the official, branded NPS Junior Ranger program, elements of the program, and participants.

 kiva Hopi word now in common use.
 Do not italicize.

 +* land acknowledgment A statement about Indigenous people who were present when Europeans colonized the area that became the United States and its territories.
 At minimum, NPS staff should consult with the Tribes being mentioned.

-* Latino, Latina, Latinx In Spanish, Latino includes male and female, and is used interchangeably with Hispanic in government publications; Latina includes only females.
-Latinx (lah-TEEN-ex) is emerging as a gender-neutral term.
-Consider your audience and seek park guidance when deciding which term to use.
-See gender-neutral language, Hispanic.
++* Latino, Latina, Latinx In Spanish, Latino includes male and female and is used interchangeably with Hispanic in government publications; Latina includes only females.
+Latinx (lah-TEEN-ex) as a gender-neutral term is not currently recommended for most uses.
+Consider your audience.
+See gender-neutral language, Hispanic, NPS Spanish Language Guide.